-Last spring I tested out a batch of Burdock & Rose Brownies at Gather’s “Botanical Sweet Treat” bar.
+Last spring, I tested out a batch of Burdock & Rose Brownies at Gather’s “Botanical Sweet Treat” bar.
 And they were the first to go.
-Their dark fudgey icing drew peoples eyes like a magnet – and no one cared a whit about my warnings that these brownies were a little more “earthy” in flavour than usual.
-And judging by their expressions as they took their first bite (and the brisk sales) the Wild Rose & Burdock Fudge Brownie was a winner.
-So this fall, in honour of a young Venus turning 19, I decided to make her a brownie birthday cake.
+Their dark fudgey icing drew peoples eyes like a magnet – and no one cared a whit about warnings that these brownies were a little more “earthy” in flavour than usual.
+But judging by their expressions as they took their first bite (and the brisk sales) the Wild Rose & Burdock Fudge Brownie was a winner.
+So this fall, in honour of a young Venus turning 19, I decided to make a brownie birthday cake.

-Burdock is a blood purifier and important detoxifying herbs in both Western and Chinese herbal medicine.
-Nutrient and mineral rich, burdock contains antioxidants, like phenolic acids, quercetin and luteolin, lignans, inulin, mucilage, sulphur, and organic acids, all of which assist digestion support the liver, balance hormones, and reduce inflammation.
+Burdock is a blood purifier and important detoxifying herb in both Western and Chinese herbal medicine.
+Nutrient and mineral rich, burdock contains phenolic acids, quercetin and luteolin, lignans, inulin, mucilage, sulphur, and organic acids, all of which assist digestion support the liver, balance hormones, and reduce inflammation.
 Studies show that burdock is useful to help ease arthritis and gout, and as an anti-tumor herb.
 And it rumoured to be one of the four ingredients in the legendary anti-cancer Essiac Tea, allegedly acquired from a First Nations healer.

 And it’ magical too.
 Old folk-lore and traditions tell us that burdock root protects from evil and negative influences.
 Burdock should be gathered in autumn under the waning moon (right now!) dried, cut into pieces and strung on a red string.
 When worn as talisman or as a necklace this burdock necklace will protect the bearer from bad spirits and ill forces.